sparkartgroup-archive/sparkart.js/README.md

 * **templates** - *(object of strings)* - An object containing a list of template names and template contents as strings.
 See [Custom Templates](https://github.com/SparkartGroupInc/sparkart.js/wiki/Custom-Templates) for more information.
 * **preprocessors** - *(object of functions or array)* - An object containing a list of widget names and preprocessor functions.
 See [Preprocessors](https://github.com/SparkartGroupInc/sparkart.js/wiki/Preprocessors) for more information.
+* **reload** - *(boolean or object of booleans)* - Determines whether the page reloads after a method or not.
+Specify a single boolean to set all reload settings at once, or set each reload individually.
+Things that reload: `login`, `register`, `logout`.
+Reload is on by default.

 #### Fanclub Widgets